tondji/tondji.github.io/README.md

 I am currently undergoing the African Masters in Machine Intelligence [(AMMI)](http://aims-ammi.com/) by AIMS in patnership with Facebook and Google based in Kigali, Rwanda.
 Before that I graduated from [AIMS- Senegal](https://www.aims-senegal.org/) in February 2018 with a Master degree in Mathematical science where my Master Thesis was on [*Web Recommendation systems for jobs seekers and recruiters*](https://scholar.google.com/citations?user=NEBFZl8AAAAJ&hl=en).
-I am passionate about Theoritical Deep learning with applications in Visual Recognition, Reiforcement Learning and some stuffs related to Gaussian processes
+I am passionate about Theoritical Deep learning with applications in Visual Recognition, Reiforcement Learning and some stuffs related to Gaussian processes.
+For more informations about me look at this [page](post.md)

 ## Contact
 Feel free to contact me at the following email <tngoupeyou@aimsammi.org>.